chris-peterson/spiffy/README.md

 ### Built-In Logging Providers

-`Spiffy.Monitoring` includes "built-in" logging mechanisms (`Trace`. `Console`. and `Splunk`).
-There is no default logging behavior, you must initialize logging.
-Early in your application's entry point, call `Spiffy.Monitoring.Behavior.Initialize`
+`Spiffy.Monitoring` includes "built-in" logging mechanisms (`Trace` and `Console`).

+There is no default logging behavior, you must initialize by calling `Spiffy.Monitoring.Behavior.Initialize`.

+Any published `EventContext` before initialization goes nowhere, so it is recommended that initialization be as early as possible when your application is starting.

 **Example**